Harjun751/JavaMonopoly/README.md

 To get your own data.
 The program runs simulations of the game, and at the end outputs a .csv of data.
 The data collected includes where players land, and how much rent is paid at each space in the board.

 ## I want more data!
-Create your own data collector class that implements the ```subscriber``` interface, and log virtually any data you want.
+Create your own data collector class that implements the ```subscriber``` interface, subscribe it to the relevant class, and log virtually any data you want.
 Feel free to fork or make a PR if you care.

 # Constraints
 ## Developer stupidity